October 5, 2022

 Our first Skillshare alternative is EdApp, a mobile LMS that adopts strategies like microlearning and gamification.
 Similar to Skillshare, EdApp supports social learning through the use of forum-like discussion boards where learners can share knowledge and write comments.
 Other types of learning like active learning, asynchronous learning, and blended learning are also supported through game-inspired lesson slides and virtual classrooms.

 Instructors can create and edit an unlimited amount of courses with EdApp’s built-in authoring tool and template library.
+This tool can definitely help, whether you need to build diversity and inclusion, crisis management, leadership, or COVID 19 training courses.
 Course management and analytics are also available, enabling instructors and managers alike to observe the progress and performance of their learners.
-Custom branding, certifications, and achievements allow you to align your learning content to your organization or personal brand.
-And unlike Shillshare, EdApp supports invite links, single sign-on, and SCORM, so you can have your learners access your content easily.
+Custom branding, certificates, and achievements allow you to align your learning content to your organization or personal brand.
+And unlike Skillshare, EdApp supports invite links, single sign-on, and SCORM, so you can have your learners access your content easily.

 Meanwhile, learners also have access to a pre-existing course library with over 800 mobile-friendly courses.
 With courses covering topics like business, retail, construction, self-improvement, sustainability training, and more, you’re sure to find a course that’s aligned with your needs.
 Some courses contain survey slides, allowing you to give feedback and opinions on the course and its lessons.
 You also don’t need to worry about finding courses in your language because EdApp supports AI translation to over a hundred languages.